KDMG/RulesRepair/README.md

 * `repair/`: the repair results, by seed.

 If the required files already exist in `<dataset>_cut/` and `decision_points/`, `run_pipeline.py` reuses them instead of overwriting them.
 This also allows the pipeline to be executed with custom inputs.
 For example, a specific Petri net for a dataset can be placed directly in the corresponding `<dataset>_cut/` directory.

+The experimental results reported in our paper are available in the [datasets](https://github.com/KDMG/RulesRepair/tree/main/experiments) folder.

 ## Quantitative Evaluation